-It is an art that you practice, and it will keepnot only very soft, but relaxed.
-It is like you happen to be dangling on a string, with your joints being suspended from your head.
-Your mind must continue to be centered on each movement, together with concentrating on the flow .
-The energy which you have will circulate through if you continue to be focused and at ease.
-Your body will continue to move throughout so long as you are calm and soft and in constant .
-These movements don't require lots of for you to carry out.
-You'll seem to be with everything you do, when you are using your chi.
+It's an art that you practice, and it will keep your body not only very soft, but calm.
+It is like you're a puppet with your joints being led by your head.
+Your mind must continue to be centered on every movement, in addition to focusing on the flow of energy.
+The energy which you have will circulate through your entire body if you remain focused and at ease.
+Your body will continue to move throughout so long as you are at ease and soft and in constant movement.
+These movements don't need lots of effort for you to carry out.
+You will feel you're weightless as you use your chi.

-is one of the traditional tai chi practices.
-In this exercise, two individuals push against each other to try to get the other person .
-Much like sparring events in , there are competitions for push hands.
-In tai chi push hands, your aim is to beat your adversary with as as you possibly can.
-By using the weight and strength of the opponent and not yourself, you attempt to take them off balance.
-It requires lots of practice but once mastered, you can be regarded as a formidable .
-The best way to master push hands is to sign up for a or work with a certified instructor.
-Merely carrying out won't be enough to make you skillful in martial arts.
+Push hands is one of the classic tai chi techniques.
+In push hands, two individuals face one another and push against one another with their hands and make an effort to get the other person off balance.
+You'll find events where this is practiced, much like sparring tourneys in karate.
+The main concept with tai chi push hands is to utilize as little force as is possible.
+By using the weight and strength of the opponent and not yourself, you make an attempt to take them off balance.
+There's lots of practice and work involved but after you have learned tai chi push hands, you'll be a powerful martial artist.
+It is best to learn this by looking for a tai chi school or a certified teacher instead of learning it by yourself.
+Merely performing Tai Chi form isn't going to be enough to make you proficient in martial arts.

-Karate is considered to be an external martial art form but tai chi is generally known asmartial art style.
-In addition to push hands, practitioners of tai chi also utilize swords and other common .
-Whether you want to learn tai chi or as a martial art, it will help you to become flexible and balanced plus it will boost your health.
+Karate is thought to be an external martial art but tai chi is generally known as an internal martial art.
+Tai chi is not just push hands since they also use swords and other sorts of traditional Chinese weapons.
+Regardless if you would like to learn tai chi for exercise or as a martial art style, it will help you to become flexible and balanced plus it will improve your health.

 How Tai Chi Can Help the Over 65's